thi-ng/umbrella/packages/pointfree/README.md

 ### Quotations

 Quoatations are programs (arrays) stored on the stack itself and enable a form of dynamic meta programming.
+Quoations also can be used like Lambdas in functional programming, though they're not Closures.
 Quotations are executed via `execQ`.
 This example uses a quoted form of above `pow2` word:

 ```typescript
 pf.runU([10], [